shred/lora-connect/README.md

 # Hardware

 * 2x Heltec Automation WiFi LoRa 32(V2) modules (one sender, one receiver).
-This project uses proprietary Heltec libraries, and is unlikely to run on other LoRa microcontrollers.
+With modification to the source, this project might also run on other ESP32 boards with Semtech SX1276/77/78/79 LoRa transceiver.
 * A 3D printed case for the module is available at [Printables](https://www.printables.com/model/425740-heltec-lora32-minimal-case).

 # Firmware